Scoring System:

 Student Choreography A dance choreographed by a student with no help from teachers or professionals of any kind.

 Novice A novice dancer is a performer that is new to the competition scene.
 A novice soloist may have competed before but not in a solo of any dance style.
-(Note: If dancer performed a tap solo last season & this year has a jazz solo, the
+(Note: If a dancer performed a tap solo last season & this year has a jazz solo, the

 dancer is not considered Novice).
 A novice group or line must be a minimum of 75% novice.
 Solo, duet & trio entries must be 100% novice.
-The maximum age for novice is 16 years.
+The maximum age for novices is 16 years.
 Separate overalls

 will be awarded for the novice categories.

 Competitive Level 1 A competitive level 1 dancer is a performer whose training is 6 hours or less per week.
-A competitive level one group or line must be a minimum of 75% competitive level one dancers.
+A competitive level one group or line must be a minimum of 75% competitive level one dancer.

 Solo, duet & trio entries must be 100% competitive level 1.
-A competitive level one dancer may not be in more then 5 routines.
 Separate overalls will be awarded for competitive level 1 categories.

 Competitive Level 2 A competitive dancer is a performer whose training is more than 6 hours per week.
 A competitive group or line must be a minimum of 75% competitive.
 Solo, duet & trio entries